For immediate release May 16, 2024

 About The Phi Beta Kappa Society

 Founded on Dec.
 5, 1776, The Phi Beta Kappa Society is the nation's most prestigious academic honor society.
-It has chapters at over 290 colleges and universities in the United States, nearly 50 alumni associations, and more than half a million members worldwide.
+It has chapters at over 290 colleges and universities in the United States, nearly 50 alumni associations, and more than 700,000 members worldwide.
 Noteworthy members include 17 U.S. Presidents, 42 U.S. Supreme Court Justices and more than 150 Nobel Laureates.
 The mission of The Phi Beta Kappa Society is to champion education in the liberal arts and sciences, foster freedom of thought, and recognize academic excellence.
 For more information, visit www.pbk.org.